 If you are planning a Galapagos cruise, all flights to the magical archipelago depart from either Quito or Guayaquil, making them a perfect stop before heading out on your exploration!
-Visit our Galapagos For Less website and see how easy it is to create a fully customized Ecuador travel package with tours to Cuenca, Quito, and other destinations.
+Look through our Galapagos travel guide and contact our team to create a fully customized Ecuador travel package with tours to Cuenca, Quito, and other destinations.

 Anabel has been exploring the length and width of South America since 2010.
 Ditching preconceptions, settling into the local pace, and embracing the unexpected are the tenets of her philosophy of travel – and life.